lincc-frameworks/fibad/docs/index.rst

         .. code-block:: python

-           from fibad import Fibad
+           from hyrax import Hyrax

-           # Create an instance of the Fibad object
+           # Create an instance of the Hyrax object
-           f = Fibad()
+           f = Hyrax()

            # Train the default autoencoder model
            f.train()